Industry Classification & Verification Framework

 Many datasets treat industry labels as a simple attribute.
 In practice, classification needs governance—because inconsistent coding leads to wasted outreach, noisy segments, and unreliable analytics.

-• Consistency: repeatable classification rules reduce drift across campaigns, teams, and time periods.
+• Consistency: repeatable rules reduce drift across campaigns, teams, and time periods.

-• Defensibility: documented standards support compliance, audits, and regulated decisioning workflows.
+• Defensibility: documented standards support audits and regulated workflows.

-• Usability: clearer industry scope improves list relevance and downstream performance.
+• Usability: clearer industry scope improves downstream performance and segmentation integrity.

 Framework FAQ